Take a Weekend Motorcycle Trip Along California’s Central Coast

-This scenic stretch of road travels from southern California all the way up to Washington.
+The Pacific Coast Highway 101 (otherwise known as the PCH) is a scenic stretch of road travels from southern California all the way up to Washington.
 And we may be biased, but we think the California section is extra beautiful!
 Many people travel the highway from Los Angeles to San Francisco or vice versa, taking in the beautiful California Central Coast along the way.

 Taste your way through the local breweries

 The Central Coast also has a hopping beer scene – pun intended.
 Whether you’re in the mood for an IPA, a stout, a lager or anything else, there’s a brew for every taste at Santa Maria’s local breweries.
 Some breweries also have pre-bottled options to take home or enjoy back at the hotel.
 Treat yourself to a pint and a plate with special beer and food pairings, too.
+Only the best motorcycle trips in California feature good food and drinks along the way!

 Take a ride along the Foxen Canyon Wine Trail